A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

-Thus, we conclude that $\widehat M$ is orthogonal to both types (first type and second type) of pure mortality local martingales defined in the previous subsection.
+Thus, we conclude that $\widehat M$ is orthogonal to both types (first type and second type) of pure default local martingales defined in the previous subsection.
 This fact follows directly from Proposition \ref{IntegOptionalProcess}. \end{remark}

-\begin{lemma} Let $h\in L^1_{loc}({\cal O}(\mathbb F),P\otimes D)$.
-Then both $h$ and $\left(M^h - h \centerdot D^{o,\mathbb F}\right)G^{-1}I_{\Lbrack 0,R\Lbrack}$ belong to ${\cal I}^o_{\loc}(N^{\mathbb G},\mathbb G)$, where
+\begin{lemma} Let $h\in L^1({\cal O}(\mathbb F),P\otimes D)$.
+Then both $h$ and $\left(M^h - h \is D^{o,\mathbb F}\right)G^{-1}I_{\Lbrack 0,R\Lbrack}$ belong to ${\cal I}^o_{\loc}(N^{\mathbb G},\mathbb G)$, where

 \end{lemma}